Back to People

 1932Age 23

-Engaged to Henrietta Riddle (engagement broken off)
+Engaged to Henrietta Riddle (engagement broken)

 Confidence

-Served on BBC Advisory Committee on pronunciation
+Served on BBC advisory committee for pronunciation

 Confidence